adap/flower/doc/source/explanation-differential-privacy.rst

 While there are various ways to implement central DP in federated learning, we concentrate on the algorithms proposed by [2] and [3].
 The overall approach is to clip the model updates sent by the clients and add some amount of noise to the aggregated model.
-In each iteration, a random set of clients are chosen for training.
+In each iteration, a random set of clients is chosen with a specific probability for training.
 Each client performs local training on its own data.
 The updates of each client is then clipped by some value `S` (sensitivity S).
 This would limit the impact of any individual client which is crucial for privacy and often beneficial for robustness.
-A common approach to achieve this is by restricting the `L2` norm of its model update, ensuring that larger updates are scaled down to fit within the norm `S`.
+A common approach to achieve this is by restricting the `L2` norm of the clients' model updates, ensuring that larger updates are scaled down to fit within the norm `S`.

 .. image:: ./_static/DP/clipping.png
   :align: center
   :width: 300
   :alt: clipping

-Afterwards, Gaussian mechanism is used to add noise in order to distort the sum of all clients' updates.
+Afterwards, the Gaussian mechanism is used to add noise in order to distort the sum of all clients' updates.
 The amount of noise is scaled to the sensitivity value to obtain a privacy guarantee.
 The Gaussian mechanism is used with a noise sampled from `N (0, σ²)` where `σ =( noise_scale * S ) / (number of sampled clients)`.